 Step 2.
 Find a Dogecoin exchange

 There are plenty of exchanges offering DogeCoin these days so you won’t have a problem getting stuck in.
-However, it’s a good idea to shop around and find the best prices and lowest fees.
-Here are some of the more popular exchanges where you can grab some DOGE:
+However, it’s a good idea to shop around and find the best prices and lowest fees when buying DOGE.
+Here are some of the more popular exchanges where you can buy dogecoin:

 - Binance: Arguably the best place to go for your DogeCoin, Binance is well established and, in terms of trading volume, the biggest exchange for cryptocurrencies.
 It’s also one of the most secure places to buy and sell DogeCoin.
 However, as it’s a crypto-to-crypto exchange, you might want to pick up some BTC before you start.